-In the fall of 2006, Toronto for the first time completely abandoned the purple color on the Raptors logo, and choose the red shade as the primary color.
+In the fall of 2008, Toronto, for the first time, completely abandoned the purple color on the Raptors logo, and choose the red shade as the primary color.

 Then there were rumors that the Raptors are going to change their scheme for black and gold.

-In 2009, the team began to slightly change the original club logo that later was replaced by an alternative Raptors emblem in the form of the imprint of the dinosaur’s paw.
+In 2008, the team began to change the original club logo that later was replaced by an alternative Raptors emblem in the form of the imprint of the dinosaur’s paw slightly.
 The Raptors logo in the form of claws of a dinosaur with a palm-ball was as good as it could be with such nickname.
 Especially it is worth noting that concentric circles reflect the basketball origin – the ball that passes into the ring.

 So, that is how the paw with claws, the new Toronto Raptors logo, completely replaced the silhouette of the prehistoric predator in 2015.